 To assess your drinking patterns, take eCHECKUP TO GO.
 It’s a free online and completely anonymous self-assessment tool for Northeast State students.
 It takes about 10 minutes to complete and is self-guided. eCHECKUP TO GO provides personalized feedback about your use of alcohol and includes helpful campus and community resources.

 - Each year an estimated 1,825 college students between the ages of 18 and 24 die from alcohol-related unintentional injuries, including motor vehicle crashes.

 - Each year an estimated 599,000 students between the ages of 18 and 24 are unintentionally injured under the influence of alcohol.

 - Each year an estimated 696,000 students between the ages of 18 and 24 are assaulted by another student who has been drinking.

 - Each year an estimated 97,000 students between the ages of 18 and 24 are victims of alcohol-related sexual assault or date rape.

-When you access the e-CHUG, you are prompted to enter information about yourself.
-In addition to demographic information, it will ask you to enter information about your drinking habits, family history of alcohol use and perceptio of alcohol use by your peers.
+When you access eCHECKUP TO GO, you are prompted to enter information about yourself.
+In addition to demographic information, it will ask you to enter information about your drinking habits, family history of alcohol use and perception of alcohol use by your peers.
 After all information has been entered, you submit the form.
-The information you entered is then validated and processed.
-The e-CHUG calculates a number of variables and compares your responses to national and local college norms.
+The information you entered is then validated and processed. eCHECKUP TO GO calculates a number of variables and compares your responses to national and local college norms.
 Then, your personalized feedback is displayed in an easy-to-read, printable format with links to additional information to better understand your feedback.